liufuyang/note/src/sub/life_tips.md

 ## Happier tips
 * When bored, reach out to a good friend, some family menber, or a memtor for a chat.

+## General tips
+- From Daniel EK: pay attention to daily accumulation and compound effect after span of years, value the free time you have before you got kids
+- About stock/market: for average people we can perhaps just do long term investment, and buy in/after when you hear big crash news, and sell when your friends/relatives asking you how to open trading accounts.
+- You can never really predict the top of the market.
+If you feel things not correct, the actual change might happen after days or months...